galaxyproject/training-material/RNA-Seq/tutorials/de_novo.md

 > ### :pencil2: Hands-on: Converting aligned read files to bigWig format
 >
-> 1. **bamCoverage** :wrench:: Run `bamCoverage` on all four aligned read files (`HISAT2` output) with the following parameters:
+> 1. **bamCoverage** :wrench:: Run `bamCoverage` on all four aligned read files (`HISAT` output) with the following parameters:
 >    - **Bin size in bases**: 1
 >    - **Effective genome size**: mm9 (2150570000)
 >    - Expand the **Advanced options**
 >    - **Only include reads originating from fragments from the forward or reverse strand**: forward
-> 2. **Rename** :wrench:: Rename the outputs to reflect the origin of the reads and that they represent the reads mappign to the PLUS strand
+> 2. **Rename** :wrench:: Rename the outputs to reflect the origin of the reads and that they represent the reads mapping to the PLUS strand
 >![](../images/bamCoverage forward.png)
 >
 > 3. **bamCoverage** :wrench:: Repeat Step 1 except changing the following parameter:
 >    - **Only include reads originating from fragments from the forward or reverse strand**: reverse
-> 4. **Rename** :wrench:: Rename the outputs to reflect the origin of the reads and that they represent the reads mappign to the MINUS strand
+> 4. **Rename** :wrench:: Rename the outputs to reflect the origin of the reads and that they represent the reads mapping to the MINUS strand
 > ![](../images/bamCoverage reverse.png)

 > ### :pencil2: Hands-on: Trackster based visualization